shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 lump of data, in your head or simply on paper, in a computer, or and the back of your hand, it's of little use to you.
 Knowledge comes from knowing things deeply---by forming a relationship to material.
 You know something when you know it like a friend.
-You won't have go and look up details because access will be intregrated into your conscious experience and awareness of environments you know about.
+You won't have go and look up details because access will be integrated into your conscious experience and awareness of environments you know about.
 This is what it means to have knowledge at your fingertips.
 We are designed to use our hands and fingers.